frto027/HeartBeatLanClientBSQuest/README.md

 2. In your quest bluetooth setthings, pair your heart rate BLE device with your quest.
 3. Open the game, scan and select your device at the device list menu.

-More accurately, it requires the game has the following permission
+More accurately, mbf is not required, the mod requires the game has the following permission

         android.permission.BLUETOOTH